 To prepare the hot chocolate for dipping, place the chocolate and half the milk in a saucepan over very low heat and cook, stirring, until the chocolate has melted.
 Dissolve the cornstarch in the remaining milk and whisk into the chocolate with the sugar.
 Cook on low heat, whisking constantly until the chocolate thickens, approximately 5 minutes.
 Remove and whisk until smooth.
 Pour chocolate into cups and serve with churros.

-We provide you with several lists of the best Almuñécar Restaurants & La Herradura restaurants too.
+We provide you with several lists of some favorite Almuñécar Restaurants & La Herradura restaurants too.
 From tapas to fine dining & churros to flamenco.
-Read more about the best restaurants here.
+Read more about the restaurants here.

 - Vegetarian Friendly Restaurants Almuñécar